yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 `vscode://yannick-beot-sp.vscode-sailpoint-identitynow/addtenant?tenantName=company&accessToken=eyJh...&authenticationMethod=AccessToken` or
 `vscode://yannick-beot-sp.vscode-sailpoint-identitynow/addtenant?tenantName=company&clientId=806c451e057b442ba67b5d459716e97a&clientSecret=***&authenticationMethod=PersonalAccessToken`.

-## Export config of a tenant
+## Import and export the config of a tenant

 In the **SailPoint view**, right-click on a tenant to import or export config.

 ![Import/export config](https://raw.githubusercontent.com/yannick-beot-sp/vscode-sailpoint-identitynow/main/resources/readme/import-export-treeview.png)

-You can also export a single source, rule, identity profile or transform by right-clicking it and choosing "Export sp-config..."
+You can also export a single source, rule, identity profile or transform by right-clicking it and choosing "Export sp-config...".

 ![Import/export config](https://raw.githubusercontent.com/yannick-beot-sp/vscode-sailpoint-identitynow/main/resources/readme/export-node.png)

 Or, from the **Command Palette**, find the command "IdentityNow: Import config..." or "IdentityNow: Export config...".